Traditional 403(b) or Roth IRA?

 Benefits and Drawbacks of a 403(b) Plan Over a 401(k)

 If you have the option of contributing to a 401(k) or 403(b), it’s critical to understand how you can maximize your investment.
-Here is a quick breakdown of the top benefits of a 403(b) compared to a 401(k).
+Here's a quick breakdown of the top benefits of a 403(b) compared to a 401(k).

 The 15-Year Catch-Up for 403(b) Accounts

-As we mentioned, if you’re over 50 you can put away “catch-up” contributions every year until you retire.
+If you’re over 50, you can put away “catch-up” contributions every year until you retire.
 If allowed by the 403(b) plan, an employee who’s worked at least 15 years at the same employer can contribute up to another $3,000 annually.
 The lifetime total of this catch-up is $15,000.

 To qualify, you must have worked at the same eligible employer for 15 years.
 Best of all, you don’t have to be age 50 or older to start contributing using the 15-year catch-up.